-The Department of Public and Allied Health Sciences is an interdisciplinary department that prepares students for a wide variety of careers, graduate education, and professional health education.
-The Department is composed of two unique, yet related majors: Movement Science and Health Promotion.
-Regardless of the selected major and concentration, students must complete the General Education Program as required of all University students (See General Education Requirements).
+The Department of Public and Allied Health Sciences is an interdisciplinary department that prepares students for a wide variety of careers options, and graduate education.
+The Department is composed of two unique, yet related majors: Movement Science and Public Health.
+Regardless of the major and concentration, students must complete the General Education Program as required of all University students (See General Education Requirements).